alxhotel/mouse-tracker/README.md

 ### Example of a bad tracking

-As you can see there is **black box** at the bottom right where my OS wasn't tracking my mouse.
+As you can see there is a **black box** at the bottom right where my OS wasn't tracking my mouse.

 ![example bad trackiong](assets/example-bad-tracking.png)